MythicAgents/forge/documentation-payload/forge/_index.md

   }
 ]
 ```
 This is an array of entries, one for each agent that's supported.
-If you want to add your agent as a supported agent, then just modify this file to add your own entry to the list.
+If you want to add your agent as a supported agent, you can use the `forge_support` command.
+Alternatively, you can modify this file to add your own entry to the list.
 Then run the following commands:
 ```bash
 sudo ./mythic-cli build forge
 ```